mzazon/awesome-cloud-projects/aws/content-delivery-networks-cloudfront/content-delivery-networks-cloudfront.md

    echo "✅ Lambda@Edge function created with ARN: ${LAMBDA_ARN}"
    ```

    Lambda@Edge functions must be created in us-east-1 and require a published version (not $LATEST) for CloudFront association.
-The function adds comprehensive security headers to all responses, improving the security posture of delivered content.
+The function uses nodejs20.x runtime and adds comprehensive security headers to all responses, improving the security posture of delivered content.
+For additional implementation examples, see the [Lambda@Edge example functions documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-examples.html).

 3. **Create WAF Web ACL for Security**:

    AWS WAF provides application-layer protection by filtering malicious requests before they reach your origins.
 The Web ACL combines managed rule sets for common vulnerabilities with custom rate limiting to protect against various attack vectors.
-For detailed information about WAF integration patterns, see the [AWS WAF with CloudFront documentation](https://docs.aws.amazon.com/waf/latest/developerguide/cloudfront-features.html).
+This configuration implements enterprise-grade security controls at the edge, protecting against OWASP Top 10 vulnerabilities and sophisticated attack patterns.

    ```bash
    # Create WAF Web ACL with comprehensive rules